Olivia5k/piper/README.md

 a singleton (shut up) that reads the configuration and uses that configuration to set and host a couple of other classes:

-* `Environment()`: Sets and tears the execution environment.
-The environment can be a temporary directory, an AWS machine, a schroot or something of the sort.
+* `Env()`: Sets and tears the execution env.
+The env can be a temporary directory, an AWS machine, a schroot or something of the sort.
 Can optionally provide a wrapper method for `Step()` that all execution will run through, e.g. `schroot -c 'squeeze-amd64' -- {0}` to run something in a schroot.
 * `Step()`: Executes a build step. `Piper()` has a list of these and will execute them in order.
 Each step can specify upstream and downstream steps that will deterministically build a graph of steps.